Home » Cosmetic Dentistry » Overbite & Overjet Solutions » How to Fix an Overbite? Overbite Correction Treatments

 Systems like CFast (most affordable), Six Month Smiles (treatment takes half a year) and Invisalign (virtually invisible) are becoming increasingly popular for adults in the UK.

-With many options available to adults to treat their overbites, no matter which one you would like to progress with, it's always important to consult with an orthodontist who will be able to advise on the most suitable treatment for your budget and expected completion time.
+With many options available to adults to treat their overbites, no matter which one you would like to progress with, it’s always important to consult with an orthodontist who can advise on the most suitable treatment for your budget and expected completion time.

 It is certainly the case, where many patients opt for quick aesthetic fixes for their overbites.

-Using cosmetic dentistry treatments like veneers, patients take advantages of the quick fix solution to give the appearance of a straight, white smile.
+Using cosmetic dentistry treatments like veneers, patients take advantage of the quick fix solution to give the appearance of a straight, white smile.

 However, it is important to seek advice as in some cases, veneers will only conceal the issue rather than fix it.